Firearms Training Specialist Promoting

 Train with a certified rifle and pistol coach and highly qualified tactical firearm instructor who is an advocate of individual firearms ownership rights, and is equally concerned with the responsibility associated with those rights.

-2015: In 2015 we will continue offering all of our Two-day Tactical courses with the addition of our new Precision (Sniper) Rifle course, and our new Tactical Revolver course.
-Many people own revolvers for concealed carry and home defense so we believe this course will be a welcome addition to our tactical lineup.
+2015: 2014 was another banner year for ATTS.
+I personally want to thank all of our clients for selecting ATTS for their training needs and for referring us to their friends and family members as well.
+We made a lot of new friends in the process.
+In January of 2015, ATTS will also celebrate it's sixth year of operation.
+We will continue offering all of our Two-day Tactical courses with the addition of our new Precision (Sniper) Rifle course, and our new Tactical Revolver course.
+Many people own revolvers for concealed carry and home defense so we believe this course will be a most welcome addition to our tactical lineup.
 Watch for them both on our 2015 schedule.

 We will also continue to offer our 16-hour Illinois Concealed Carry courses when requested by our clients.
 Illinois Concealed Carry was a flash in the pan for us here at ATTS.
 We ran several large classes at first, and then requests died off completely.
 We believe that the huge number of instructors on the State's website (around 3,000) had a lot to do with this.
 As we found out through the media, many were, and still are unqualified to teach this course.
 Add that to the State's extremely high application fee, and the stringent restrictions they placed upon the citizens of Illinois on where they could carry their pistols probably turned a lot of people off.
-The State was expecting to process 400,000 applications the first year and I don't believe they ever came close to it.
+The State was expecting to process 400,000 applications the first year.
+I believe they only processed about 100,000.
 We'll see if 2015 brings any any changes from Springfield in regard to the application fees, and if they decide to relax some of the carry restrictions, but I would highly doubt it.

 2014: On January 20th, ATTS will celebrate it's fifth anniversary.
 To mark this milestone achievement, we've got six of our Two-day Tactical training courses set, as well as our very popular Dynamic Force on Force Air-soft courses, and a slew of Illinois CCW courses set throughout the year.
 We will also run as many NRA Instructor-level courses as we can fit into our busy schedule.
 Please check our Schedule Page for more information.